sfiligoi/tutorial-k8s-sc22/hands-on/2a_IO_hands_on.md

 In the Kubernetes cluster you are using we have a distributed filesystem, which allows using it for real data persistence.

-To get storage, we need to create an abstraction called PersistentVolumeClaim.
+To get storage, we need to create an object called PersistentVolumeClaim.

-By doing that we "Claim" some storage space - "Persistent Volume".
+By doing that we "Claim" some storage space from a "Persistent Volume".

 There will actually be PersistentVolume created, but it's a cluster-wide resource which you can not see.

 Create the file (replace username as always):